Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric 7.1 High CPU Fabric.exe One Node.md

 ## Impact

-This issue should not have any impact to cluster environment besides the high cpu.
+This issue should not have any impact to cluster environment other than high cpu for fabric.exe on one node.

 ## Mitigation